 The wrong party may have been prosecuted and aquitted at the Magistrates Court however; the officer will still face a disciplinary hearing and may be dismissed.

-We believe in being poactive in these circumstances because it is much easier to prevent a wrongful prosecution than to try and overturn a conviction and miscarriage of justice.
+We believe in being proactive in these circumstances because it is much easier to prevent a wrongful prosecution than to try and overturn a conviction and miscarriage of justice.

-The law regarding domestic abuse has been amended which now means that victims can now make allegations of common assault or battery that may have taken place up to 2 years earlier from what had been a a 6 month statutory time limit.
+The law regarding domestic abuse has also been amended recently which now means that victims can make allegations of common assault or battery that may have taken place up to 2 years earlier from what had been a 6 month statutory time limit.

 Whilst the amendment is welcome and helpful for genuine victims, it can also be misused.

-Another issue that crops up is where officers or police staff have being unlawfully arrested for common assault when the "necessity" element was not made out and custody sergeants have accepted persons into custody rather than refusing to authorise detention.
+Another issue that crops up regularly is where officers have being unlawfully arrested for common assault when the "necessity" element was not made out and custody sergeants have accepted persons into custody rather than refusing to authorise detention.

 In one case, where this was raised, a sergeant gave a reason for the arrest being necessary because they wanted to seize a mobile phone which is not a reason to arrest someone.